8 great players we can't believe have never won Premier League Player of the Month

 Manchester United’s player of the season for a club-record three successive seasons.
 A Premier League, FA Cup, League Cup, Community Shield (hey, it's major trophy - when Jose wants it to be) and Europa League winner.
 Yet he's apparently never been the league's best player in a calendar month.

-De Gea joined the Old Trafford club in 2011 and is closing in on 300 appearances.
-In this time, he won the first four Match of the Day 'Save of the Season' competitions (from 2013 to 2016), while this very month he pulled off a Premier League record-equalling 14 saves in one match against Arsenal.
+De Gea joined the Old Trafford club in 2011 and has long passed 300 appearances.
+In this time, he's won five of the six Match of the Day 'Save of the Season' competitions, and in December 2017 pulled off a Premier League record-equalling 14 saves in one match against Arsenal.
+Still not enough.

 7. Patrick Vieira